krukow/vsts-migrate/README.md

 Finally, if you're unhappy with the work items you created you can delete them again from msmobilecenter by running

 ```
+# delete-from-msmobilecenter  - Delete previously copied work-items from msmobilecenter (i.e. "undo" creation).
+# Args: <saved-results-output-path>.

 ./vsts-migrate delete-from-msmobilecenter msmobilecenter-created.json
 ```

 where `msmobilecenter-created.json` is the file created in the `Copy` step avove.

+# Simple usage / Fast-track

+If you don't care too much about the details and just want some thing simple that should work for most cases do this.
+Make sure you've created personal access tokens and set environment variables as specified in the "Prerequisites".

+1. Make a copy of the `test-cloud.wiql`, say to `my-query.wiql`
+2. Edit the `my-query.wiql` file to change the line "`AND [System.AreaPath] UNDER "Mobile Center\Test Cloud"`" to specify the beacon area-path you want to migrate to the msmobilecenter  instance.
+You should *not* select just "Mobile Center" and you should *only* select an area path you fully are responsible for migrating.
+3. Edit the `mappings.json` file, specifically the `System.AreaPath` property.
+This is where you specify how to map area-paths from mseng into desired area-paths in msmobilecenter.
+Remember to escape back-slash with "\\".
+Make sure you specify a mapping for *all* the possible area paths you might encounter for your work items in mseng.
+Note IterationPaths are not preserved.

+Now you're ready for a dry-run.

+4. Run `./vsts-migrate dump-from-mseng my-query.wiql mappings.json mseng-dump.json`
+5. Sanity check the pretty printed output and the output in `mseng-dump.json`

+If you're happy and ready to pull the triger and import to msmobilecenter.
+Make sure the msmobilecenter project you want to import to is set up - let's call it "Project" below:

+6. `./vsts-migrate copy-to-msmobilecenter mseng-dump.json <Project> msmobilecenter-created.json`

+Inspect the msmobilecenter instance to check that everything looks good.
+If you realize there is a problem, don't panic.
+You can delete the created work items using:

+7. Only run this if things went bad: `./vsts-migrate delete-from-msmobilecenter msmobilecenter-created.json`

 ## License